rebeccagm/hello-world/README.md

 # hello-world
 Hello!
-I'm a college student who admits to really liking crappy reality TV.
+I'm a college student majoring in English and Psychology but exploring other things I'm curious about.